ryanggrey/LunchService/README.md

 Useful guide on how to get started [here](https://www.microsoft.com/net/core#macos).

-Ensure you have

 ## Running the App

+1. `dotnet restore` to install all dependencies.
-Running `dotnet run` will install all dependencies with *nuget*, build the app and launch it.
+2. `dotnet run` to build and run the app.

 ## Services